 The SEGC Board is responsible for overseeing the general operation of SEGC including determining claims and deciding upon the investment strategy for the management and investment of the NGF's assets.
-The experience and qualifications of each director is set out below.
+The experience and qualifications of each director is set out below together with the experience and qualifications of the non-director member of the Capital and Investment Committee.